 The goal of this section is to identify best practices that will avoid, neutralize or overcome common barriers to effective tribal involvement.
 Guidance on Best Management Practices in Native American consultation is available on line from many sources.
-The Advisory Council on Historic Preservation’s Office of Native American Affairs provides the documents titled, Consultation with Indian Tribes in the Section 106 Process: A Handbook and Tribal Consultation Principles, among others.
+The Advisory Council on Historic Preservation’s Office of Native American Affairs provides the documents titled, Improving Tribal Consultation in Infrastructure Projects and Tribal Consultation Principles, among others.
 Many federal agencies such as the National Park Service, the Federal Highway Administration and the Federal Communications Commission also provide guidance on tribal consultation and coordination.
 In addition the National Conference of Tribal Historic Preservation officers has produced (Tribal Consultation: Best Practices in Historic Preservation

 Tribal consultation and coordination should be an essential element in environmental reviews.
 It is a common misunderstanding that tribal consultation is only required on tribal lands or only with federally recognized tribes.
 Section 106 of the National Historic Preservation Act, for example, requires consultation with federally recognized tribes on lands that may be ancestral homelands of an Indian tribe and may contain historic properties of religious and cultural significance to them.
 However, it encourages consultation with others who may have a “demonstrated interest”.